-Slideshare is a presentation tool owned by the social network, LinkedIn, that helps publishers package a lot of information into easily shareable slides.
+SlideShare is a presentation tool that helps publishers package a lot of information into easily shareable slides.
 Think of it like a PowerPoint, but for the web.
-With this in mind, Slideshare blog posts help you promote your Slideshare so that it can generate a steady stream of visitors.
+With this in mind, SlideShare blog posts help you promote your SlideShare so that it can generate a steady stream of visitors.

-Need some Slideshare ideas?
-In the example above, we turned our company's "Culture Code" into a Slideshare presentation that anyone can look through and take lessons from, and promoted it through a blog post.
+Need some SlideShare ideas?
+In the example above, we turned our company's "Culture Code" into a SlideShare presentation that anyone can look through and take lessons from, and then promoted it in a blog post.

 5. Newsjacking Post

 "Newsjacking" is a nickname for "hijacking" your blog to break important news related to your industry.
-Therefore, the newsjack post is a type of article whose sole purpose is to garner consumers' attention and, while offering them timeless professional advice, also prove your blog to be a trusted resource for learning about the big things that happen in your industry.
+Therefore, the newsjack post is a type of article whose sole purpose is to garner consumers' attention and, while offering them timeless professional advice, prove your blog is a trusted resource for learning about the big things that happen in your industry.

 The newsjack example above was published by Houzz, a home decor merchant and interior design resource, about a new mobile app that launched just for interior designers.
 Houzz didn't launch the app, but the news of its launching is no less important to Houzz's audience.